-Fifa accepts Balogun's switch to USA from England
+Arsenal striker Balogun switches to USA from England

-Folarin Balogun: Fifa accepts Arsenal forward's switch to USA from England
+Folarin Balogun: Arsenal forward switches to USA from England

 Last updated on .From the section Football

-Fifa has accepted Arsenal forward Folarin Balogun's decision to switch international allegiance from England to the United States.
+Arsenal forward Folarin Balogun's decision to switch international allegiance from England to the United Statesh has been approved by Fifa.

 The 21-year-old, who is currently on loan with French side Reims, was born in the US to Nigerian parents but raised in England.